nonlocalmodels/nonlocalmodels.github.io/_examples/qs-2d-elastic.md

 #### Force boundary conditions

-The following code applies a external body force density to the last node on the right-hand side in the first figure.
+The following code applies a external body force density to the last node on the left-hand side in the first figure.

-Note that in this example we want to apply a force $F=40$, however since the last node has a volume $v=0.25$ this results

-in a body force density $b=40/0.25=166$.
+Note that in this example we want to apply a force $F=-40N$, however, the body force density has the units $\frac{N}{mm^2}$.
+Thus, the force is devided by the area $1.6\times 0.1$, where $1.6$ is the length of the plate and $0.1$ is the mesh width.
+This results in a body force density $-250$.

 ```yaml
 Force_BC: